RichardMoot/GrailLight/README.md

 can function as a wide-coverage parser for French, assigning Discourse Representation Structures as the meaning of parsed sentences.
 Grail Light produces natural deduction proofs like those found in the [TLGbank](http://richardmoot.github.io/TLGbank/) and uses the same conventions for formulas, rules and proofs.

+There is a separte page describing [command line usage](command_line.md) of the chart parser with an external supertagger.
+Command line usage is recommended for practical applications.

 # Quick Start

 Clone the repository, enter the Grail Light directory, start SWI